secureCodeBox/secureCodeBox/SECURITY.md

 | <= 2.4.x | :x: | :x: |
 | < 2.0 | :x: | :x: |

+### Major Release (Semver)
+_Upcoming major updates_ will come with a time window in which both _major versions_ (starting with v2.x.x) will receive security updates and bugfixes.
+The concrete support intervall will be probably a couple of months and will be published when the next major version will be released.

+### Minor Release/Feature Releases (Semver)
+We currently plan to provide support for the _latest minor [semver](https://semver.org/lang/de/)_ release only.

+### Patch Release/Bugfix/Security Fix
+We try to make bugfixes and high severity fixes available as patch release for the current minor release as early as possible.

-## Extended Support
+## Extended (Enterprise) Support
-Use this section to tell people about the possibilities to get (payed) extended support for older versions with security updates of your project are currently being supported.
+If you are interessted in extended support for older versions with security updates of our project please get in touch with the project team via Slack or eMail <secureCodeBox@iteratec.com>.

 ## Reporting a Vulnerability
-Use this section to tell people how to report a vulnerability.Tell them where to go, how often they can expect to get an update on areported vulnerability, what to expect if the vulnerability is accepted ordeclined, etc.
+You have found a vulnerability in the project that shouldndt be discloused as public issue before its fixed?
+Please get in touch with the project team via Slack or eMail <secureCodeBox@iteratec.com>.

+You can expect a fast reaction within the next days.
+We will keep you updated about the next steps and inform you if the vulnerability is accepted and when its fixed or if its ordeclined somehow.